SAP/langchainjs-integration-for-sap-hana-cloud/docs/setup_guide.md

 To work on the package as a developer, you will need the following tools:

 1. **Node**
-   - This project uses Node v18+ as a Runtime Environment, as used by LangChain.
+   - This project uses Node v20+ as a Runtime Environment, as used by LangChain.
    - Refer to the [Node installation guide](https://nodejs.org/en/download) for instructions on how to install Node.

-2. **Yarn**
+2. **Pnpm**
-   - This project uses Yarn as the dependency manager.
+   - This project uses pnpm as the dependency manager.
    - To install it globally run:

        ```bash
-       npm install -g yarn
+       npm install -g pnpm
        ```

 3. **ESLint**